 Accent Type Selects the type of accent.
-Strength Determines how strongly the selected Accent Type (above) will be applied.
-The higher the value, the stronger the effect.
-Expand/Compress Expands or compresses the range of velocity values, around a central velocity value "64."
-Values higher than 100% expand the dynamic range, while values lower than 100% compress it. velocity val the louder t Boost/Cut Boosts or cuts all velocity values in the selected section/channel.
+Velocity is determined by how strongly you play the Strength Determines how strongly the selected Accent Type (above) will be applied.
+The higher the value, the stronger the effect. keyboard.
+The more strongly you play the keyboard, the higher the Expand/Compress Expands or compresses the range of velocity values, around a central velocity value "64."
+Values higher than 100% expand the dynamic range, while values lower than 100% compress it. velocity value and, hence, the louder the sound.
+Boost/Cut Boosts or cuts all velocity values in the selected section/channel.
 Values above 100% boost the overall velocity, while values below 100% reduce it.